princygarg/CareH/README.md

 ### Add room
 With the continuous increase in patients the hospitals need are continuously adapting new measures to overcome the shortage of beds and hence this option allows us to add rooms.

-### Inventory
+### Inventory & Guidelines
 Here the hospital management can keep a check of the essentials like PPE kits, gloves, santizers, test kits and other things.
+Basic guidelines that one must keep in mind.

+### Patient Page
+On double clicking any patient from the dashboard his page will get open up where we can see his score, discharge him, move to waiting list and get his personal details.